-- In your RudderStack dashboard, set up the data source.
+In your RudderStack dashboard, set up the data source.
 Then, select PostgreSQL from the list of destinations.

-- Host: Enter the host name of your PostgreSQL service.
+Host: Enter the host name of your PostgreSQL service.

-- Database: Enter your PostgreSQL database name where RudderStack will load the data.
+Database: Enter your PostgreSQL database name where RudderStack will load the data.

-- SSL Mode: Choose the SSL mode through which RudderStack will connect to your PostgreSQL instance.
+SSL Mode: Choose the SSL mode through which RudderStack will connect to your PostgreSQL instance.
 RudderStack provides three options - disable, require, and verify-ca. For more information on these options, refer to the SSL Modes section below.

-- Sync Frequency: Specify how often RudderStack should sync the data to your PostgreSQL database.
+Sync Frequency: Specify how often RudderStack should sync the data to your PostgreSQL database.

-- Sync Starting At: This optional setting lets you specify the particular time of the day (in UTC) when you want RudderStack to sync the data to the warehouse.
+Sync Starting At: This optional setting lets you specify the particular time of the day (in UTC) when you want RudderStack to sync the data to the warehouse.

-- Exclude Window: This optional setting lets you set a time window when RudderStack will not sync the data to your database.
+Exclude Window: This optional setting lets you set a time window when RudderStack will not sync the data to your database.

-- JSON Columns: Use this optional setting to specify the required JSON column paths in dot notation, separated by commas.
-This option applies to all the incoming
+JSON Columns: Use this optional setting to specify the required JSON column paths in dot notation, separated by commas.
+This option applies to all incoming track events for this destination.

 RudderStack lets you configure the following object storage configuration settings while setting up your PostgreSQL destination:

-- Use RudderStack-managed object storage: Enable this setting to use RudderStack-managed buckets for object storage.
+Use RudderStack-managed object storage: Enable this setting to use RudderStack-managed buckets for object storage.